grommet/grommet/src/js/components/DataView/README.md

-## DataFilter
+## DataView
-Documentation for this component: https://v2.grommet.io/datafilter
+Documentation for this component: https://v2.grommet.io/dataview